ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-realflight.rst

 This simulator only runs on Windows and requires RealFlight version 8.
 Note that RealFlight-X does not work with ArduPilot.
+The reason for the long installation process is to ensure you have the opportunity to read (and agree) to the terms of use by RealFlight/KnifeEdge to remove their liability from your experiemental autopilot flights.

 Enabling RealFlight Link Feature
 ================================